ivan-m/FPSyd-Streaming/Slides.md

 Minimal tutorials required!
 ---------------------------

+Notes
+:   * No fancy operators, types tend to plug and play
+    * Knowing MFunctor and hoist can be helpful
+    * Lots of standard instances (exceptions, MonadBase, etc.)
+    * Could not think of actual tutorial-worthy material

+> * Notice the lack of streaming-specific operators!
 > * If you're used to Haskell and using lists, then using `streaming`
 >   requires minimal mental switching.
 > * Though there are a few "gotchas"...